 - They are all experts at “inbound marketing” meaning they constantly publish thought leadership articles and content and consequently attract qualified leads from around the world.

-- Cloud organizations follow an “Agile” rapid design and deploy model of growing their multi-tenant solutions and as a result the level of complexity supported literally grows weekly.
+- Cloud organizations follow an “Agile” rapid design and deploy model to grow their multi-tenant solutions.
+As a result, the level of complexity supported literally grows weekly.
 They apply these changes to all customers, at the same time, as part of their subscription fee.

 Thanks for reading!